Gemaal Hussain

-Gemaal Maqsood Hussain (born 10 October 1983) is an English professional cricketer who most recently played for Somerset County Cricket Club.
+Gemaal Maqsood Hussain (born 10 October 1983) is an English professional cricketer.
 A right-arm fast-medium paced bowler, he moved to Somerset from neighbouring county Gloucestershire at the close of the 2010 season.

 Career

 Early career

 Hussain was born in Waltham Forest, London on 10 October 1983.
 He was raised in Nottingham where he played club cricket for Notts Unity Casuals during 2002, and later played in Bradford for four years while he studied Sports science at the University of Leeds.
 During the 2006 season, he played a number of games for the Essex second team, and the following year he appeared for a variety of county second teams, starting off at Nottinghamshire, before moving onto Worcestershire, and then back to Essex, followed by a single match for Surrey, and another for Essex.
 He played two second eleven matches in 2008, both for Worcestershire, and was spotted playing in the Birmingham League by Jack Russell and Stuart Barnes, after which he was offered a trial at Gloucestershire.

 He made his debut for Gloucestershire during the 2009 Twenty20 Cup, claiming two wickets against Worcestershire.
 He finished the competition with 10 wickets, second amongst Gloucestershire bowlers.
 His first-class debut followed immediately after the Twenty20 Cup when he was selected for the County Championship match against Kent.
 He claimed two tail-end wickets in the first innings of the match, which Gloucestershire lost by 76 runs.
 He did not appear for Gloucestershire again until the final match of the season, when he made his debut in List A cricket, taking the wickets of both of Nottinghamshire's opening batsmen to help his side to a nine wicket victory.